mriffler/UserManual/docs/source/pages/ProductGuide.rst

    :alt: File structure example
    :align: center

-   File structure example
+   Example of the file/folder structure

 .. _files:

 Files
 -----
-Depending on the format the number of files varies.
+Depending on the format, the number of files varies.

 GeoTiff/Jpeg2000:
     The product is delivered in 23 separate files.
 22 GeoTiff/Jpeg2000 files